logo

 Procedure:

-1. Clean the surface with a power washer or use a grinder to scar up the surface for better adhesion.
+1. Remove the existing court material is you can or use a grinder to scar up the surface for better adhesion.

-2. Use a 2x4 to spread out the cement.
+2. Use a 2x4 or trowel to spread out the cement.
 Let it completely dry before applying resurfacer.

-Note: We usually put an extra coat of resurfacer over a low spot to help smooth it out.
+Note: We usually rub brick (sand) then put an extra coat of resurfacer over a low spot to help smooth it out.

 Step 4.
 Apply acrylic resurfacer to tennis courts.
 Mix as per instructions.
 Varying amounts of clean silica sand added for increased durability and ball speed.